JsAndDotNet/Fitbit/README.md

 ### Step 1 - Gauge Current Activity

-1. Spend 1-2 days doing what you are currently doing to Gauge how active you really are.
+1. Spend 1-2 days doing what you are currently doing to gauge how active you really are.
 Try to notice WHEN you are being active.
 DO NOT push yourself during these days. **You need to find a baseline you can manage**.

 2. Take note of the number of steps certain activities take.
 E.g. Getting breakfast = 83 steps.
 Walk to shops = approx 900 steps.
 This will help spread the load in step 2.
 My wife paced out certain activities for me, so I didn't have to do them to know what was required.